 Figure 2.
 Pull request acceptance rate by number of projects contributed to

 So… If women perform better than men at this discipline, why aren’t they joining the software community as much as would be expected?
 Why does the role of women in the software development industry remain so low?
-The answer might be, among other things, because of software development community bias that leave women in an unfavorable position.
+The answer might be, among other things, because of software development community bias that leaves women in an unfavorable position.

 Trying to understand the way that gender bias, or reverse bias (the bias that a community might hold to encourage minorities), plays out in the above results.
 They found that work done by women was more likely to be accepted than work done by men but only when their gender was not identifiable.
 As shocking as it sounds, when the profiles made it clear that they were female the acceptance rate dropped in relation to men.

 So, although women may be more competent overall, bias against them exists nonetheless.
 And because of this, the software community may be unhanding some of the most talented people.

 To mitigate the situation and begin elevating the role of women in the software development industry, start fighting these biases and promote a more open-minded community, as well as strongly encourage companies to make hiring women a priority.
 How?